Code-Institute-Submissions/bp24acharya-my-portfolio_MayResub/README.md

 ### In the 'Contact' page, there is a contact form where people can contact me if they like my portfolio and work with me.

 # Issues found
-### In the contact page the'Submit' button is not working and for that I think knowledge of dot-PHP is required which maybe later I will learn in the course and will be able to implement it.
+- In the contact page the'Submit' button is not working and for that I think knowledge of dot-PHP is required which maybe later I will learn in the course and will be able to implement it.
+- I was not following the right way of 'commit' and it was noticed by my mentor.
+Instead of commiting on new terminal I used to commit of the terminal that I was working so most of it did'nt get pushed.
-# Deployment to Heroku
+# Deployment to GitHub
-### This project is deployed and hosted on Heroku.
+### This project is deployed and hosted on GitHub.
 ###
 ###
 # Cloning